ayushdgupta/JAVA_8_New_Features/README.md

    Object = new ClassImplementingRunnable();
    Lambda expression be like -- () -> {// body of thread}
    ```
+   8. **A FI can extends another interface only when it does not have any abstract method i.e. if inter1 is a FI and inter2 is an interface then inter1 entends inter2 is allowed only when inter2 don't have any abstract methods.**
-   8. Mainly there are 4 types of FI present -
+   9. Mainly there are 4 types of FI present  and all following FIes are present in JAVA.util package -
       1. Consumer Interface (CI)
          * CI is a FI which accepts only one argument and does not return anything likewise we have Bi-Consumer that consumes two argument but does not return anything.
          * Following abstract method present in the Consumer interface -